-This also applies to contact centre offerings over a cloud platform.
-First, let us understand what cloud contact centres really are.
-A cloud contact centre is a comprehensive suite of tools, applications and cloud-hosted services for call centres or the customer support divisions of a company.
-A cloud contact centre may include tools and applications for telephony, messaging that includes – chat, SMS, social media, bot etc. as well as email, CRM and Omni-channel.
+First, let us understand what cloud contact centers really are.
+A cloud contact center is a comprehensive suite of tools, applications and cloud-hosted services for contact centers or the customer support divisions of a company.
+A cloud contact center may include tools and applications for telephony, messaging that includes – chat, SMS, social media, bot etc. as well as email, CRM and Omni-channel.

 DID stands for Direct Inward Dialling, it is a feature heavily sort after and appreciated by businesses, as it allows them to map several numbers to a trunk line.
 By doing this, the lines can be segregated to different departments for accurate call routing that in turn helps accurate customer service delivery and therefore improved customer experience.
 A DID mapping not just helps businesses for external call routing but also helps better the internal communication with in the team.